211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment10_reflection.md

 written specification.

-**The distance between design and code is where bugs live.** Every ambiguity left in the class diagram — every implicit relationship, every unstated business rule — became a potential bug in implementation.
+**The distance between design and code is where bugs live.** Every ambiguity left in the class diagram, every implicit relationship, every unstated business rule, became a potential bug in implementation.
 The domain model and class diagram from Assignment 9 were excellent starting points, but the code forced every deferred decision to be made explicit.